Best Open Water Swimming Destinations 2026

 The Bosphorus, Istanbul, Turkey

 The annual Bosphorus Cross-Continental Swim is one of the most unique open water swimming events in the world.
-You swim 6.5 km across the Bosphorus strait from Asia to Europe (or vice versa), with container ships and ferries halted to allow the thousands of swimmers to cross.
-The setting is extraordinary: you swim between two continents, past Ottoman palaces, medieval fortresses, and the modern Istanbul skyline.
+You swim 6.5 km across the Bosphorus strait from Asia to Europe, with container ships and ferries halted to allow thousands of swimmers to cross.
+The setting is extraordinary: two continents, Ottoman palaces, medieval fortresses, and the modern Istanbul skyline.

 The event attracts over 2,500 swimmers each year and sells out months in advance.
 The water temperature is typically 20–22 degrees in August when the event is held, and the current assists your crossing, carrying you south toward the Sea of Marmara as you swim across.